How To Benefit From A Daily Nap

 Find a comfortable and quiet place

-You'll sleep far better if you can lie down comfortably in a quiet and dark place.
+You'll sleep far better if you can lie down comfortably in a quiet, dark, and cool place.
 Trying to nap sitting up can take you significantly longer to fall asleep.
 And adding noise and light increases falling-asleep time even further.

 If you've no choice, find a comfortable chair, wear an eyeshade and earplugs.
 Or play soft relaxing music to drown out background sounds that might stop you from sleeping.